 Lyndy Redding, Founder of Absolute Taste, is here to tell us about the hospitality side of Formula 1.

-With the Formula 1 season in full swing, circuits around the world are buzzing with excitement as the fastest people on four wheels take to the track and test their mettle.
+With the Formula 1 season in full swing, circuits around the world is buzzing with excitement as the fastest people on four wheels take to the track and test their mettle.
 But in busy kitchens behind the scenes, another type of refuelling is taking place as chefs prepare to feed hungry guests, drivers, teams and VIPs.

 Absolute Taste has more than 20 years of experience in catering at major sporting events.
 Making the Formula 1 season happen is a huge logistical task and with over 25,000 people to feed, planning needs to start a year ahead.
 Operating in 21 countries across five continents requires meticulous strategising, a sizable network and a highly motivated workforce.